WAG POETRY

 ABOUT WAG POETS

-The WAG poetry group is now officially Wavewriters, and meets twice a month.
+Wavewriters, the WAG poetry group, meets twice a month.
 We offer a judgement-free space to read/have your work heard by poets of widely differing styles and aesthetics; and to ask for specific feedback to further your writing.
 All comments are offered to lift up the strengths of a piece; ultimately, of course, the writing belongs to the writer.
+Sometimes, we use our time to seek ideas to move a piece forward, find the right voice, form or words.
+Often, we discuss specific aspects of writing poetry; or free-write together, sharing our words in the moment.
+We explore our vulnerability alongside our vision, celebrating each individual voice with equal attention.
+While some of us have published or seek to publish our work, that is neither focus nor requirement.

 WRITING IDEAS: